bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 The other relatively large blocker, at least until recently, was that there was no state management within the ecosystem.
-You could make a call out to an external database via an HTTP call, but the platform didn't natively support it.
+You could make a call out to an external database via HTTP, but the platform didn't natively support persisting data.
 Cloudflare has been pushing hard on the innovation to make their solution full stack by including things such as a zero-egress fee S3-compatible object store `R2 <https://www.cloudflare.com/developer-platform/r2/>`__, an eventually consistent key value store `Workers KV <https://www.cloudflare.com/developer-platform/workers-kv/>`__, a serverless SQL database `D1 <https://developers.cloudflare.com/d1/>`__, and